awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 If you do not see any logs from these processes, your AMI might not support hibernation\.
-For information about supported AMIs, see [Hibernation Prerequisites](#hibernating-prerequisites)\.
-If you used your own AMI, make sure that you followed the instructions for [Configuring an Existing AMI to Support Hibernation](#hibernation-enabled-AMI)\.
+For information about supported AMIs, see [Hibernation prerequisites](#hibernating-prerequisites)\.
+If you used your own AMI, make sure that you followed the instructions for [Configuring an existing AMI to support hibernation](#hibernation-enabled-AMI)\.

-### Instance "stuck" in the `stopping` state<a name="hibernate-troubleshooting-3"></a>
+### Instance "stuck" in the stopping state<a name="hibernate-troubleshooting-3"></a>

 If you hibernated your instance and it appears "stuck" in the `stopping` state, you can forcibly stop it\.
 For more information, see [Troubleshooting stopping your instance](TroubleshootingInstancesStopping.md)\.